aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
-4. At that time Toḅi remembered the money which he had committed to the hand of Gaḅael.
-And he called his son Toḅiyah, and said to him, "My son, fear YHVH your <em>elo'ah</em> all your days, and give alms all your days, and do not walk with a thief or an adulterer, and set aside your tithes as is proper, and the blessed Holy One will give you great riches.
-And now, my son, know that I have committed ten talents of silver to the hand of Gaḅael, and I know not the day of my death; go to him, and he will give you the money."
+4. At that time Toḇi remembered the money which he had committed to the hand of Gaḇael.
+And he called his son Toḇiyah, and said to him, "My son, fear YHVH your <em>elo'ah</em> all your days, and give alms all your days, and do not walk with a thief or an adulterer, and set aside your tithes as is proper, and the blessed Holy One will give you great riches.
+And now, my son, know that I have committed ten talents of silver to the hand of Gaḇael, and I know not the day of my death; go to him, and he will give you the money."
 </div></td></tr>